 - Respect – Show respect to the other person, this can be done by respecting their space, saying please and thank you, greeting the other person.
 Remember you don’t have to like someone to respect them.

 Try these five tips and let me know if you see a change in your relationship.
-You can download the five tip sheet I created here for you to keep of these five points.
+You can download the five tip sheets I created here for you to keep of these five points.